chapel-lang/chapel/doc/rst/language/spec/modules.rst

 This notion of re-exporting extends to the case in which a scope imports symbols from multiple modules.
-For example, if a module A imports a module B, and module B contains a public import of modules C1, C2, and C3, then all three of those modules will be accessable by A as though they were submodules of B.
+For example, if a module A imports a module B, and module B contains a public import of modules C1, C2, and C3, then all three of those modules will be accessible by A as though they were submodules of B.
 Similarly, if module B instead publicly imports specific symbols from C1, C2, and C3, A will be able to access those symbols as though they were defined directly in B.  However, an error is signaled if symbols with the same name are